Newhaven: Transport

 Newhaven lies at the southern end of the cross-country A26 trunk road originating in Maidstone; and its junction with the A259 coast road between Brighton and Eastbourne.
-It is also located on the Seaford Branch Line from Lewes; there are two operating stations: Newhaven Town and Newhaven Harbour.
+It is also located on the Seaford Branch Line from Lewes; there are two operating railway stations, Newhaven Town and Newhaven Harbour.
 A third, for all intents and purposes unused since its train ferry services ceased using it, was Newhaven Marine railway station.

-Walkers on the long-distance footpath, the Vanguard Way end their journey here from East Croydon in south London.
+Walkers on the Vanguard Way, a long-distance footpath, end their journey here from East Croydon in south London.

 Education, culture and religion

 There is one secondary school in the town: Seahaven Academy (previously known as Tideway Comprehensive), There are four primary schools: Denton Community Primary, Breakwater academy, Harbour Primary School and High cliff Academy which opened in September 2015 in a brand-new building in Southdown Road, on what was part of the Tideway Comprehensive School site.

 The Newhaven Local & Maritime Museum is operated by the Newhaven Historical Society and is a registered charity.
 The Planet Earth Museum and Sussex History Trail is dedicated to the history of the earth.
 They are both located at Paradise Park which is a garden centre owned by the Tate family.

 The parish church is dedicated to St Michael and is shared by the Church of England and Methodist communities.
 The Roman Catholic church is dedicated to the Sacred Heart (Church of the Sacred Heart).

 The town is featured in Crime Is My Business by W. Howard Baker (Sexton Blake Library No 408, Amalgamated Press, 1958) and possibly based on an idea or material by Jack Trevor Story.
 Although mentioned (along with Brighton, Beachy Head, and Eastbourne), the references are vague and one would not recognise the town from the book.
 Other references in the text (a typical Sexton Blake adventure) suggest a roadside café somewhere in the region of the recently demolished Peacehaven Motel, which was formerly situated at the eastern end of Peacehaven.

-Newhaven has a thriving art community with the art club being formed in the 1960's and new galleries displaying local work in the town.
+Newhaven has a thriving art community with the art club being formed in the 1960s and new galleries displaying local work in the town.